skeeto/skeeto.github.com/_posts/2016-11-15-Compile-time-Data-Structures.markdown

    compact.

-2. If the code is compiled to be position-independent (`-fPIC`), each of those nodes is going to [hold multiple dynamic relocations][reloc], further exploding the size of the binary.
+2. If the code is compiled to be position-independent (`-fPIC`), each of those nodes is going to hold multiple dynamic relocations, further exploding the size of the binary and [preventing it all from being shared between processes][reloc].
 It's 24 bytes per relocation on x86-64.
 This will also slow down program start up time.
 With just a few thousand strings, the simple test program was taking 5x longer to start (25ms instead of 5ms) than with an empty trie.

 3. Even without being position-independent, the linker will have to resolve all the compile-time relocations.
 I was able to overwhelm